 The Best Mental Health Apps For Depression, Anxiety & Beyond

-Happify is an app that helps with relieving stress and anxiety.
+Happify is an app that helps with relieving stress and managing anxiety.
 This app can help users build resilience and strengthen coping skills with the use of games and other activities.
 It is science-based, and users can plan their goals using this app.
 This app is available for both Android devices and iOS.

 This app is designed for those who have or may have post-traumatic stress disorder.
 Many people associate PTSD with veterans, but anyone can endure traumatic events and develop PTSD.

 This app offers tools for users to track their symptoms, and it also helps them with managing symptoms.
 Apart from these useful tools and trackers, it also helps the user with locating the nearest treatment programs.
 In cases of emergencies, it can also call the National Suicide Prevention Hotline quickly.
 This app is only available in the USA, and it can be downloaded on both Android and iOS devices and is a free app.

 TogetherAll is an app offering support networks and live therapy in the UK and Canada.
 Users can talk about their mental health issues, similar to support groups.
 Users can also take self-assessment tests.
 This is a paid app, but it’s also affordable, and some users may qualify for free, like those who are certain government employees or whose employers have enabled free use of the app.
 Apart from it allowing users to connect, it also provides discussion boards, and support from licensed therapists is provided.
 With this app, you will never feel as though you’re alone in whatever you might be living with.
 This app is available for both iOS and Android devices.